izuchukwu/skpm-with-coffee/template/readme.md

 #### Sketch & skpm

-The Sketch manifest can be modified in `js/manifest.json`, and to modify the skpm build arguments, see the `build` and `watch-sketch` scripts in `package.json`.
+The Sketch manifest can be modified in `js/manifest.json`, and to modify the skpm build arguments, see the `sketch` and `watch-sketch` scripts in `package.json`.

 #### Babel